katiethile/top_ten_anime/README.md

-# TopTenAnime
+## TopTenAnime

-This is a CLI app designed to see the top ten anime in the anime-planet.com website, also able to check their sypnosis and user reviews when inputting what anime the user would like more information on!
+This is a Command Line Interface (CLI) app designed to see the top 10 anime in the anime-planet.com website.
+Users are also able to check anime sypnosis and user reviews when inputting what anime the user would like more information on!

 ## Installation